davidhq/mix-power-completion/README.md

 ### Shortcuts

-You can invoke tasks in a shorter way without pressing `tab`:
+You can invoke tasks in a shorter way without pressing `TAB`:

     m      → mix help
     m a    → mix archive